CHTC/chtc-website-source/uw-research-computing/machine-learning-htc.md

 processes work less reliably.
 The following options are the best way to handle the complexity of these software tools.

+Please be aware of which CUDA library version you are using to run your code.

 A. Using Docker Containers
 --------------------------